saschazepter/hg-git/README.rst

 If you need to do smooth, distributed and collaborative history editing, I strongly recommand you stick with Mercurial for that part.

+If set to '*', all branches of the remote path will be used.

 Starting with Mercurial 5.9, the value can be a comma separated list.